If you visit a typical insurance company’s website and request a quote, you’ll likely get all kinds of questions back on some very personal topics.

 Insurance quotes generally come in two different “flavors.”

-First, there are nonguaranteed quotes, which are usually based on the average premium paid by drivers in similar circumstances.
-This type of quote doesn’t require any personal information from you at all, but it also tends to be way off base.
+First, there are nonguaranteed quotes, usually based on drivers’ average premiums in similar circumstances.
+This type of quote doesn’t require any personal information from you, but it also tends to be way off base.
 Plus, the insurance provider doesn’t have to follow through on a nonguaranteed quote, so if you proceed to get an auto policy from them, your actual premiums will probably be very different from the original quote.

-Other personal details that insurance companies need for an accurate quote include:
+Other personal details that insurers need for an accurate quote include: